Block N Load

 Block N Load was a team-based first-person shooter and voxel-based sandbox video game developed and published by Jagex in conjunction with Artplant.
 A successor to Ace of Spades, the game was initially released as a paid title on 30 April 2015 before being released as a free-to-play title as part of an update on 1 October 2015.

 Reception

-Block N Load was released on 30 April 2015 to mixed reviews, according to review aggregator Metacritic.
+Block N Load was released on 30 April 2015 to mixed reviews, according to review aggregator platform Metacritic.

 Shutdown

 In 2018 the IP was sold to Toadman Interactive.

 On 25 July 2025, an announcement was made on Steam that the game was to be shut down on 1 August.
-Three days later on 28 July; Block N Load 2 (a work in progress successor) was canceled and was scheduled to be removed from Steam on the same day as the shutdown.
+Three days later on 28 July, Block N Load 2 (a work in progress successor) was canceled and was scheduled to be removed from Steam on the same day as the shutdown.